kafm/restflow/README.md

 The architecture adopted allows restflow to easily scale from a single to a multitude of commodity hardware.

-Fork the code make changes
+Fork the code make changes.

 ## Tests